berenger-eu/avx-512-sort/README.md

 Note that the official repository is https://gitlab.inria.fr/bramas/avx-512-sort

+There is a version of this algorithm for ARM SVE here https://gitlab.inria.fr/bramas/arm-sve-sort

 ##  Functions
 - Sort512::Sort(); to sort an array
 - Sort512::SortOmp(); to sort in parallel (need openmp)